Natalie R. Atwell, EdD, LPC, LPC-S, BCPCC

 Rachel received her Masters of Arts in School Counseling from the University of North Carolina at Charlotte in 2011.
 She is a Licensed Professional Counselor Associate (LPCA #A13452) in the state of North Carolina and a Nationally Certified Counselor (#277115).
 Rachel currently works in the high school setting and for Natalie Atwell Counseling.
 She enjoys working with all ages (children 5+-adults), including children, adolescents, college students, parents, adults, and couples.

 The therapeutic experience will begin with creating a foundation for a trusting relationship.
 With this bond, the client will begin to effectively make positive changes in their lives and move towards their goals.
-Common counseling concerns include: anxiety, anger, academic coaching, behavioral issues, coping skills, college planning, couples/partners in conflict, depression, divorce and family transitions, domestic violence, emotional disturbance, grief and loss, life transitions, peer relationships, self-esteem, self-harm behaviors, trauma, and parent coaching/conflict (Triple P – Positive Parenting and Family Support Program).
+Common counseling concerns include: anxiety, anger, coping skills, couples/partners in conflict (Emotionally Focused Therapy for Couples), depression, divorce and family transitions, grief and loss, life transitions, peer relationships, self-esteem, self-harm behaviors, trauma (Eye Movement Desensitization Reprocessing), and parent coaching/conflict (Triple P – Positive Parenting and Family Support Program).
 Rachel will use play therapy with children and traditional talk therapy with adult clients.
 As Rachel and the client move forward in the therapeutic relationship, she will take a collaborative approach to help the client achieve their goals.
 This collaborative approach includes techniques such as psychoeducation, mindfulness, bibliotherapy, family systems, emotional regulation, and resources for resilience.
 One of Rachel’s favorite sayings is, "It's not where you start....it's how you finish!"

 In her free time, Rachel enjoys spending quality time with her family, walking her dog, road biking, and most of all traveling!